numpy/numpy/doc/source/user/basics.creation.rst

 -----------------------

 Various fields have standard formats for array data.
-The following lists the ones with known python libraries to read them and return numpy arrays (there may be others for which it is possible to read and convert to numpy arrays so check the last section as well)
+The following lists the ones with known python libraries to read them and return NumPy arrays (there may be others for which it is possible to read and convert to NumPy arrays so check the last section as well)
 ::